Examples

-See IncludeBuild in action with these practical examples
+See IncludeBuild in action with these practical examples.

 A minimal example that demonstrates the simplest use of IncludeBuild.
 Just include build.h, call ib_init() and ib_build() - that's it!